PGPerfFarm/pgperffarm_server/report.md

 * Testing account exit appropriately (`collectd.py`);
 * Collecting output of configure and making commands (`git.py`);
 * API root, the OPTIONS button cannot be unclicked once clicked;
-* Graphical interface improvements while viewing JSON results (i.e. adding back navigation);
+* Graphical interface improvements while viewing JSON results on the local server (i.e. adding back navigation);
-* Add test cases of different scale sets (scale=10,20…);
+* Adding test cases of different scale sets (scale=10,20…);
-* Allow custom tests to be added.
+* Allowing custom tests to be added;
+* Website and interface fixes:
+  * Improving responsivity when rescaling the window;
+  * Bug fixes (popups when clicking Status/Machine without being logged in);
+  * Improving design of the homepage and login form;
+  * PG PERF FARM and Home redirect to the same page;
+  * Contact, License and Privacy Policy pages missing;
+  * There might be an issue with URLs not redirecting properly;
+  *

 In the meanwhile, testing is being made with manually created accounts,